slatedocs/slate/source/includes/v4/_exhibitions.md

 ### Response

-The json response contains a list of exhibitions as an array and a meta block.
+The JSON response contains a list of exhibitions as an array and a meta block.

 - id (integer), the unique database id of the exhibition
 - museum_id (integer), the unique database id of the museum to which the exhibition belongs